Skip to content

 Parameter Type Description Default

 The main prompt content.
-Can be a string, a sequence of strings or media URLs, a Message object, a list of Message objects, or a list of dictionaries representing messages.
+Can be a string, a sequence of string or be provider-specific message formats.
 Required

 model str The model to use for the prompt Required